Universitat Autònoma de Barcelona

 Welcome to my academic webpage.
-I am a sociologist specializing in popular culture and world politics, with a particular focus on East Asia and martial arts.
+I am a sociologist specializing in Japanese martial arts as global popular culture, with a specific focus on karate.

-I hold a Ph.D. in Intercultural and East Asian Studies from the Universitat Autònoma de Barcelona (2020), obtained with cum laude, for which thesis I won the “Best Doctoral Dissertation Award” of the Spanish Association of East Asian Studies (AEEAO).
+I hold a Ph.D. in Intercultural and East Asian Studies from the Universitat Autònoma de Barcelona (2020), obtained with cum laude and for which thesis I won the “Best Doctoral Dissertation Award” of the Spanish Association of East Asian Studies (AEEAO).